landelare/ue5coro/Docs/Private.md

 FLatentPromise.

-Most awaiters in this plugin inherit from one of two base types: FLatentAwaiter for game thread polls, and TAwaiter for everything else that needs to detach a FLatentPromise.
+Most awaiters in this plugin inherit from one of two base types: FLatentAwaiter for game thread polls, and TAwaiter/TCancelableAwaiter for everything else that needs to detach a FLatentPromise.
-These are designed to use no `virtual`s, although FLatentAwaiter has a regular function pointer in it (which is one fewer indirection than a vtable).
+These are designed to use no `virtual`s, although FLatentAwaiter and TCancelableAwaiter have a regular function pointer in them (which is one fewer indirection than a vtable).

 Using these lets you define your own awaiter types and have them work similarly to the built-in ones, instead of relying on the generic awaiters on the public